Ammar0021/Stream-Scoop/README.md

 ---

-## Direct URL

-If Media downloading is unsupported by a particular site, you can use a Chrome Extension like [Video Download Helper](https://chromewebstore.google.com/detail/video-downloadhelper/lmjnegcaeklhafolokijcfjliaokphfk) to Extract the Direct URL, which should work in yt-dlp

----

-## Cookies Support

-- Use a browser extension like [Get cookies.txt (LOCALLY)](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) to Export cookies.
-- When prompted by the script, enter the PATH to your cookies file (Drag and Drop into terminal works).
-If you don't have a cookies file, you can skip this step, but note that some videos may not be downloadable without cookies.
-- Only use cookies when necessary, such as downloading private content/age-restricted content

-- **Note**: Use a TRUSTED Cookie Extractor, as cookie files hold sensitive data
----
 ## Download Logging

 - Every successful download is logged in a file named `download_history.txt` (if accepted by the user).